 Won’t postnatal depression just go away?
 Like with any mental health issues, it’s best to seek help as early as possible.
 If left untreated, an episode of postnatal depression may last from six to twelve months or longer, and you are more likely to relapse.
 This will have a significant impact on your emotional wellbeing, and your baby too.

 Depression is a condition that can be overcome and when appropriately treated, usually with a combination of medication and psychological therapy, most people can expect a full recovery in a few months.

 Ready to talk to a professional?

 If you think you’re suffering from postnatal depression, or have recently been diagnosed with PND, then seeing your GP is a good first step to discuss treatment options.
 Your GP may recommend antidepressant medication and refer you to a private psychologist.
 You can also self-refer to a private psychologist.

 Looking for Postnatal depression treatment?

 Ahead Psychology has experienced Brisbane- based psychologists who can help you recover from postnatal depression.
-Call us on (07) 3352 3577 or send us a message.
+Call us on (07) 3352 3577 or use our Request a Booking form .